Hu78945/Real-Estate-App/README.md

-Here’s a straightforward README for your project:

----

 # Real Estate App 🏡

 This project is a simple real estate application that allows users to browse, search, and manage property listings.
 It is designed to provide a user-friendly experience for both buyers and sellers in the real estate market.